EarthEngineering/earthbox/README.md

 ## Configuration

-To use EarthBox, your dApp has to have a file `EarthBox.js` in the source root.
-This special files, tells EarthBox how to connect to nodes and event server, and passes some special parameters, like the default private key.
-This is an example of `EarthBox.js`:
+To use EarthCli, your dApp has to have a file `EarthCli.js` in the source root.
+This special files, tells EarthCli how to connect to nodes and event server, and passes some special parameters, like the default private key.
+This is an example of `EarthCli.js`:

 ```
 module.exports = {